Caveatron/Caveatron/README.md

 ### Mechanical
 - STL files for all 3D printed parts
-Will include printing notes and drawings for the LIDAR and LRF windows (which must be custom cut) once they are prepared.
+- Drawings of the LRF and LIDAR windows

 ### Software
+- Pre-compiled HEX files of the Caveatron software
-- Pre-compiled HEX file of the Caveatron software
+- Pre-compiled HEX file of the Caveatron_Setup software and fonts and graphics files for loading to SPI flash
-Will include instructions for loading the code once they are prepared.
+- Instructions for loading the HEX files.

 ## Software Release Notes
 ### Version 2.01